abentley1110/NCL-CFSR/README.md

 # NCL-CFSR
 Purpose: Plot atmospheric variables from the NCEP CFSR dataset using NCL.

-Code created while attending the University at Albany, SUNY.

 See the NCL webpage for help with plotting resources: https://www.ncl.ucar.edu/Document/Graphics/Resources/

 Email specific code-related questions to: abentley1110@gmail.com